Types of Personal Injury Cases

 A financial amount agreed upon by all parties out of court to compensate you for your injuries and resolve your claim.

 Under Oregon law, you may be entitled to economic damages, such as medical expenses and lost wages, as well as non-economic damages including mental anguish and pain and suffering.

 A verdict handed down by a judge awarding damages for your personal injury claim.

 If you have been seriously injured due to the negligence or careless actions of an individual or business, enlist the help of a personal injury attorney right away.
 Settling with an insurance company may result in you receiving far less compensation than you actually need.

 At Johnston Law Firm, P.C., in Portland, Oregon, we pride ourselves in our ability to work hand in hand with insurance companies to resolve coverage disputes and denials for our clients.
 Our experience with insurance denials is a great benefit to our personal injury clients.
 We know exactly what the insurance companies are looking at, and we can head off many of their challenges proactively.
 This helps us build a persuasive claim that pursues full and fair damages for your pain and suffering.

 Don’t miss out on these common personal injury mistakes.

 Free Confidential Case Evaluation

-Contact us today at 503-546-3167 or toll free at 888-342-7252 to get a FREE, confidential case evaluation.
-We’re conveniently located in downtown Portland at the KOIN Center, and we offer flexible hours by appointment.
+Contact us today at 503-713-6839 to get a FREE, confidential case evaluation.
+We’re conveniently located in downtown Portland, and we offer flexible hours by appointment.

-The Johnston Law Firm, LLC proudly represents clients in all cities and counties in Oregon: Portland, Gresham, Milwaukie, Lake Oswego, Tigard, Beaverton, Hillsboro, Multnomah, Washington, Clackamas.
+Johnston Law Firm, P.C. represents clients in all cities and counties in Oregon including: Portland, Gresham, Milwaukie, Lake Oswego, Tigard, Beaverton, Hillsboro, Multnomah, Washington, Clackamas.